On the meromorphic continuation of Eisenstein series: Preliminaries and statement of main result

 \subsection{General notation}

 Let $G$ be a reductive group over a global field $F$ with ring of adeles $\A=\A_F$.
 For convenience (although it is not absolutely necessary) we fix a minimal parabolic subgroup $P_0$ of $G$ defined over $F$ with a Levi decomposition $P_0=M_0\ltimes U_0$ over $F$.
+Let $\aaa_0$ be the finite-dimensional $\R$-vector space where $Z_H$ is the center of a group $H$ and $X^*(\cdot)$ denotes the lattice of characters defined over $F$.
+(If $G$ is split over $F$, then $\aaa_0$ is the Cartan space.)
+The dual vector space is

 Denote by $\stds$ the finite set of standard parabolic subgroups of $G$ (i.e., those containing $P_0$) that are defined over $F$.
 Any $P\in\stds$ admits a unique Levi decomposition $P=M\ltimes U$ over $F$ such that $M\supset M_0$.
 (If $P$ is not clear from the context, we write $M=M_P$ and $U=U_P$.)
-Let $\aaa_P$ be the finite-dimensional $\R$-vector space where $Z_M$ is the center of $M$ and $X^*(\cdot)$ denotes the lattice of characters defined over $F$.
-The dual vector space is
+Let $\aaa_P$ be the finite-dimensional $\R$-vector space We can view $\aaa_P$ canonically both as a subspace and as a quotient of $\aaa_0$.
+The dual vector space of $\aaa_P$ is

 For any $P,Q\in\stds$ denote by $\Weyl(P,Q)$ the (possibly empty) finite set of cosets $wM_P(F)$, $w\in G(F)$ such that $wM_Pw^{-1}=M_Q$.
 In particular, $\Weyl=\Weyl(P_0,P_0)=N_{G(F)}(M_0)/M_0(F)$ is the Weyl group of $G$.
 Any $w\in\Weyl(P,Q)$ induces a linear isomorphism $\aaa_P\rightarrow\aaa_Q$, which uniquely determines $w$.